Sicilian Defense

 After 5…a6, the most chosen attempts in high-level are 6.Be3 (with ideas of Qd2, f3, and putting the King to safety on the long side) and 6.Bg5 (oppressing f6 and menacing to ruin the pawn construction and aiming for f4).
 After 6.Bg5 e6 (7.Bxf6 and Qxf6 are all they can ask for) is the top pick to maintain a healthy pawn setup.
 If 6.Be3 is chosen, 6…e5 is a direct assault on d4 and forces it to go away to either b3 or f3.
 The d6 will be targeted in these lines by putting heavy artillery over the d-file.

 One sample variation can be 6.
-Be3 (advancing it to an ideal place), 6…e5 (kicking the d4-Knight), 7.Nb3 (bringing it into safety), 7…Be6 (clearing the way for the c-file) and 8. f3 (guarding e4 and preparing g4) can be tried.
-8…Be7 (simply connecting the e8 to h8 to castle).
+Be3 (developing the bishop to an active square), 6…e5 (kicking the d4-Knight), 7.Nb3 (retreating it to a safe and flexible post), 7…Be6 (clearing the way for the c-file) and 8. f3 (guarding e4 and preparing g4) can be tried.
+8…Be7 (preparing kingside castling by completing Blask-squared Bishop development).
 From this moment, both sides will aim to put their King into different places and move with a-b and f-g-h pawns to create a fierce assault on the rival.
-9.Qd2 (binding d2 to e3 and connecting the a1 to e1) and 9…O-O – 10.
+9.Qd2 (supporting the bishop on e3 and connecting the rooks) and 9…O-O10.
 O-O-O completes the improvement for both parties.
 The next try will be g4-h4-h5-g5 and b5 Rc8 Qc7 b4 for each side.

 Sicilian Alapin: 2. c3 d5

 The variation starts as 2.c3 to maintain d4, and 2…d5 intends to oppress e4.
-The main idea of this variation is to avoid all the required studies and seek a different sort of setup for both sides.
+The main idea of this variation is to sidestep heavy theory and seek a different sort of setup for both sides.

 Since the e4 is under threat, the most popular attempt is 3.exd5, which is replied to by 3…Qxd5.
 After that, utilizing e3 by 4.d4 is almost always preferred to strike and pave the way for pieces to improve themselves.
 From that moment, 4…cxd4 (leaving a vulnerable alone pawn), 4…Nf6 (simply improving the Knight), or 4…Nc6 (oppressing d4 by a menace of capturing) are three considerable choices.